 December 11, 1936 - Elizabeth becomes heir presumptive when her father becomes King George VI, after the abdication of his brother King Edward VIII.

 May 12, 1937 - Elizabeth attends the coronation of her parents, King George VI and Queen Consort Elizabeth.
 She is the first female heir presumptive to see her parents crowned.

 1939 - World War II breaks out.
 Elizabeth moves, with her sister, to the Royal Lodge at Windsor Castle.
-Thought to be the time period when Elizabeth meets Prince Philip of Greece.
+This is thought to be the time period when Elizabeth meets Prince Philip of Greece.

-1942 - King George VI makes Elizabeth an honorary colonel in the 500 Grenadier Guards, a regiment of the Royal Army.
+1942 - King George VI makes Elizabeth an honorary colonel in the Grenadier Guards, a regiment of the British Army.

-April 21, 1942 - Elizabeth makes her official public debut with a review of the 500 Grenadier Guards at Windsor Palace.
+April 21, 1942 - Elizabeth makes her official public debut with a review of 500 members of the Grenadier Guards at Windsor Palace.

 1944 - Elizabeth is made a member of the Privy Council and the Council of State.
 She is now able to act for the king during his absence from the country.